keijiro/Skinner/README.md

 ![gif](http://68.media.tumblr.com/712809e81cda209c86e9744ca54ea3d9/tumblr_oir3z03Vaf1qio469o2_320.gif)

 The *Skinner trail* renderer draws trail lines from vertices in a source.
-The the width of the lines can be changed according to the speed of vertices, and thus it can be used to give emphasis to move too.
+The width of the lines can be changed according to the speed of vertices, and thus it can be used to give emphasis to movement too.

 The length of the trail lines is pre-determined in a *Skinner trail template* asset.
 The number of lines is also pre-determined by its length.
-The longer the lines are, the fewer the lines are drawn.
+The longer the lines are, the fewer lines are drawn.

 Compatibility
 -------------